BridgesLab/CushingAcromegalyStudy/mgi-analysis/obesity-stress-demographics.md

 ```

 ```
-## Rows: 62010 Columns: 32
+## Rows: 62010 Columns: 38
 ```

 ```
 ## ── Column specification ────────────────────────────────────────────────────────
 ## Delimiter: ","
-## chr (16): DeID_PatientID, Gender, DeID_EncounterID, BMI_cat, BMI_cat.obese, ...
+## chr (17): DeID_PatientID, Gender, DeID_EncounterID, BMI_cat, BMI_cat.obese, ...
-## dbl (16): age, Stress_d1, CardiacArrhythmias, ChronicPulmonaryDisease, Depre...
+## dbl (21): age, Stress_d1, CardiacArrhythmias, ChronicPulmonaryDisease, Conge...
 ##
 ## ℹ Use `spec()` to retrieve the full column specification for this data.
 ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.
 ```

 Loaded in the cleaned data from data-combined.csv.
-This script can be found in /nfs/turbo/precision-health/DataDirect/HUM00219435 - Obesity as a modifier of chronic psy and was most recently run on Thu Mar  9 16:02:38 2023.
-This dataset has 39691 values.
+This script can be found in /nfs/turbo/precision-health/DataDirect/HUM00219435 - Obesity as a modifier of chronic psy/2023-03-14/2150 - Obesity and Stress - Cohort - DeID - 2023-03-14 and was most recently run on Thu Mar 23 14:47:34 2023.
+This dataset has 39694 values.

 # Summary of Demographic Covariates